Preconception Counseling and Prevention of Sexual Transmission of Zika Virus

 - More details are available from the CDC’s updated Interim Guidance for Health Care Providers Caring for Pregnant Women with Possible Zika Virus Exposure — United States (Including U.S. Territories) — July 2017.

 Caring for Infants, Children of Mothers Exposed to Zika

-The CDC recommends that if adequate laboratory testing is performed, there is no laboratory evidence of congenital Zika virus infection, and the clinical evaluation is normal, then congenital Zika virus infection is unlikely.
-Infants should continue to receive routine pediatric care, and health care providers should remain alert for any new findings of congenital Zika virus infection.
+The CDC indicates that if adequate laboratory testing is performed, there is no laboratory evidence of congenital Zika virus infection, and the clinical evaluation is normal, then congenital Zika virus infection is unlikely.
+Infants should continue to receive routine pediatric care, and healthcare providers should remain alert for any new findings of congenital Zika virus infection.

 As a change from previous guidance, a diagnostic automated auditory brainstem (ABR) is no longer recommended at age 4-6 months for infants who passed the initial hearing screening with automated ABR.

-Although Zika virus has been detected in breast milk, there are no reported cases of transmission through breastfeeding.
+Although Zika virus has been detected in breast milk, there are no reports of health problems in babies tied to breastmilk from an infected mother.
 Current evidence suggests the benefits of breastfeeding outweigh the theoretical risks of Zika virus transmission.
 All women with Zika virus infection during pregnancy should be encouraged and supported to breastfeed their infants, regardless of infant Zika virus testing results.

-For additional information, visit the CDC’s Updated Interim Guidance for the Diagnosis, Evaluation, and Management of Infants with Possible Congenital Zika Virus Infection — United States, October 2017 .
+For additional information, see the CDC’s updated Interim Guidance for the Diagnosis, Evaluation, and Management of Infants with Possible Congenital Zika Virus Infection — United States, October 2017.

 - Follow workplace standard operating procedures and use the engineering controls and work practices available in the workplace to prevent exposure to blood or other potentially infectious materials.